 Known Existing and Public MISP Communities

-Each communities might have specific rules to join them.
-Take a look and feel free to contact the respective communities that fit your organization.
+Each community might have specific rules to join them.
+Below is a brief overview of existing communities, feel free to contact the respective communities that fit your organization.
 Some of existing public communities might be interconnected and some might be in an island mode.
 By running MISP, these communities usually allow their members to connect using the MISP API, MISP user-interface or even to synchronize your MISP instance with their communities.
-If you want to add your MISP community in the list,don’t hesitate to contact us.
+If you want to add your MISP community to the list, don’t hesitate to contact us.

 CIRCL MISP Community

 CIRCL operates a fairly large MISP community (more than 800 organizations are members) mainly targeting private organizations, companies, financial organizations or IT security companies.
 For more information and how to join this community.

 CiviCERT is an umbrella organizations formed by the partnership between Internet Content and Service Providers, Non Governmental Organizations and individuals that contribute some of their time and resources to the community in order to globally improve the security awareness of civil society.
 The community is fairly new but uses MISP to inform its constituents of malicious activities in their infrastructure.

 CSSA was founded in November 2014 by seven major German companies as an alliance for jointly facing cyber security challenges in a proactive, fast and effective manner.
 Their community uses MISP as core software and to interconnect with others.

 Since 1990, when FIRST was founded, its members have resolved an almost continuous stream of security-related attacks and incidents including handling thousands of security vulnerabilities affecting nearly all of the millions of computer systems and networks throughout the world connected by the ever growing Internet.
 FIRST brings together a wide variety of security and incident response teams including especially product security teams from the government, commercial, and academic sectors.